 analysis: a healing justice framework

 At the foundation of my work is a commitment to social justice, recognizing that healing our individual and collective body/mind/spirit is healing the planet, as we are each a cell in the great Mother Earth.
-Healing is a revolutionary act, and self-care and community-care are liberation work.
+Healing is a revolutionary act, and self-care and community-care are part of liberation work.
 Healing justice is an anti-oppression framework recognizing that cultural and historical trauma shape our lives and our health.

 Naturopathic medicine is a practical and philosophical approach to healing which runs counter to the conventional medical model, which is framed by disease-management rather than health care and prevention.
 In the biomedical model, understanding of the human body is garnered through the study of non-living tissue, which is broken down into separate organ systems.
 Physicians are trained as specialists of these distinct systems and do not evaluate the body or the person as a whole physical being, to speak nothing of integrating a concept of the body with mind, emotion, spirit, and social identities.
 Further, the Western medical concept of 'health' is a fundamentally ableist construct that pathologizes difference in physical, mental and emotional personhood.
 The medicalization and pathologization of people based on body size, gender expression, neurological presentation, sexual orientation and mental health status has done great harm and resulted in medical trauma for many individuals of marginalized identities, leading to mistrust and adding barriers to access and exacerbating health disparities.